rupel190/obsidian-pomodoro-timer/README.md

 - 🥤 (pomodoro::BREAK) (duration:: 25m) (begin:: 2023-12-20 16:06) - (end:: 2023-12-20 16:07)
 ```

+### Log into Custom Section Header (Optional)

+By default, logs are appended to the end of the file specified in the settings.

+If you want to append logs under a specific section header within the file, you can use the "Log section header name" setting.
+Simply copy and paste the unique section name as plain markdown syntax, including the "#" symbols (e.g., "## Logs header").

 ---

 ### Templater - using a custom log template (Optional)